roopa-ramanujam/iw2018/index.md

 ## Sentiment analysis

-The Stanford NLP lab created a tool that takes in a body of text and computes a sentiment and score for each sentiment from 0-4.
+The Stanford NLP lab created a tool that takes in a body of text and computes a sentiment and score for each sentence from 0-4.
 The values are "very negative"(0), "negative" (1), "neutral" (2), "positive" (3), "very positive" (4).

 The graphs below plot the percentage of a review that is assigned each of these labels, for all of the reviews: